 2. It Is Gluten-Free

 Gluten is a type of protein present in many kinds of grains such as wheat.
 Many people use it to give the dough a stretchy characteristic.

 Some people, however, are sensitive to gluten, so they develop a gluten intolerance.
 They experience digestive symptoms after consuming it like abdominal pain, diarrhea, and vomiting.

 About 1% of Americans have celiac disease, an autoimmune condition where the body attacks the lining of the gut once they consume anything with gluten.

 Quinoa, therefore, makes a perfect alternative to wheat and other grains that can be especially harmful to people with celiac disease.

-5. Quinoa Is a Source of Magnesium
+5. Quinoa Is a Source of Magnesium and Other Important Nutrients